Twelve Ways to Improve Your Estimating Accuracy (Part 3)

-Tips for Capturing “Lessons Learned” suggests what to document over time, such as workarounds, solutions to problems, and preventative measures, including tools like templates and checklists.
+In this area, the Tips for Capturing "Lessons Learned" checklist suggests what to document over time, such as workarounds, solutions to problems, and preventative measures (including templates and checklists).

 Develop "best practices" to aid future estimating.
 Best practices are the very best ways that you and your organization have found of performing various tasks.

-By documenting best practices for standard activities, you can plan on using them in a consistent way each time.
-Consequently, your future task estimates will automatically account for the most easily overlooked project necessities, such as reviews, revisions, and testing.
+By documenting best practices for your work processes, you can "plug them in" and estimate them in a consistent way each time.
+Consequently, future task analyses will automatically account for the most easily overlooked project activities, such as reviews, revisions, and testing.